-Bridge is the application we built for interacting with Azimuth, the Urbit PKI, and managing your Azimuth identities, also known as points.
+Bridge is the application we built for interacting with Azimuth, the Urbit PKI, and managing your Urbit ID.
 Importantly, Bridge also allows you to generate a keyfile that you will need to boot your ship so that it can use the Arvo network.

-This guide assumes that you own an Azimuth identity, or that you have found someone to send an Azimuth identity to your Ethereum address and are looking to claim it.
+This guide assumes that you have an Urbit ID, or that you have found someone to send an Urbit ID to your Ethereum address and are looking to claim it.

-Once you arrive Proceed through the steps presented to you.
+Once you arrive, proceed through the steps presented.
 You'll eventually arrive at a page with a few choices:

 Download Arvo Keyfile button.
-Once you have downloaded the keyfile, you can exit Bridge ands proceed to the guide to installing Arvo.
+Once you have downloaded the keyfile, you can exit Bridge and proceed to install the Urbit binary.

 Alternatively, Bridge can be run locally.
 It's more complicated, but we recommend this option for managing sufficiently valuable assets, such as several stars or more.
 To install local Bridge, navigate to the release page on GitHub.
 Download the